termermc/nim-stack-strings/README.md

 # Documentation

+You can view the latest documentation online [here](https://docs.termer.net/nim/stack_strings/).

 To generate documentation, clone this repository and then run `nimble docgen`.
 The generated HTML docs will be available in the `docs` directory in the project root.